OMSAS – Michael G. DeGroote School of Medicine (McMaster University)

 If you have an international university education and meet the minimum course number requirement with Canadian or US undergraduate university degree‑level work, the international grades will not be used in calculating the GPA.
 In this case, a WES evaluation is not required; however, the transcript must be sent directly from the international university to OMSAS by the deadline.

 Note: It is not possible for OMSAS to notify you of any outstanding transcripts before the application deadline.
 Therefore, it is your responsibility to ensure that OMSAS receives all transcripts and registrar statements by the application deadline.
-Your application will be disqualified if you fail to meet this requirement.

 Other Transcript Requirements to Avoid Disqualification